Giva’s List of 24 Top Call Center Statistics for 2025

 It's also useful for customer service and experience (CX) leaders to know what's going on across the sector.
 So, we've put together this comprehensive list of call center stats and call center performance data points, to give you a top-level overview and more granular information.

-In this article, we've divided these 25 call center stats into the following sections to make it easier to find what you're looking for:
+In this article, we've divided these 24 call center stats into the following sections to make it easier to find what you're looking for:

 - Critical Challenges to Call Center Productivity

-- Challenging Customer Preferences and a Changing Landscape
+- Changing Customer Preferences

 - Current Call Center Industry Benchmarks

-- How to Keep Customers and Staff Happy
+- Keeping Customers and Staff Happy

-Here are 25 of the most important call center stats that customer success managers and call center leaders need to know.
+Here are 24 of the most important call center stats that customer success managers and call center leaders need to know.

 Call centers are big business.
 Almost every Fortune 500 and similar-sized organization needs one or more call centers to ensure their customers are looked after, to solve customer problems, reduce churn, and keep revenue flowing in.

-Even the largest organization will quickly go out of business if they lose customers.
+Even the largest organizations will quickly go out of business if they lose customers.
 With that in mind, many CEOs have started to see customer happiness and the customer experience (CX) as mission-critical and no longer a cost center.
 Instead, customer service is being seen as a profit-generating operation by C-Suite leaders.

 Hence, the need for customer service software (SaaS), AI tools, and other solutions to better meet the needs of customers, managers, and staff.